tensorlayer/TensorLayer/README.md

 </a>

 # TensorLayer: Deep learning and Reinforcement learning library for Researchers and Engineers.

 TensorLayer is a transparent Deep Learning and Reinforcement Learning library built on the top of [Google TensorFlow](https://www.tensorflow.org).
 It was designed to provide a higher-level API to TensorFlow in order to speed-up experimentations.
 TensorLayer is easy to extended and modified, suitable for both machine learning researches and applications.
 Welcome contribution!

-🆕Machine translation tutorial is released
+🆕🆕🆕 Machine translation tutorial is released.

 TensorLayer features include: